christon1/secure-message/README.md

 ## OVERVIEW

-Secure-message is a secure web chat platform built with React using end-to-end encryption, command line injection prevention, and authentication technologies.
+Simple-message is a secure web chat platform built with React using end-to-end encryption, command line injection prevention, and authentication technologies.

 (img of user interface)